MTC-ETH/labels-collection-tool/README.md

 in the scope of the project Emotion and Stance detection for German text.

-The goal of the tool is to create an easy-to-deploy platform to allow students or workers to label the dataset.
+The goal of the tool is to create an easy-to-deploy platform to allow students or workers to label a dataset.
 For the aforementioned project we needed to pair each paragraph of a news article with an emotion and assign a stance to the whole article.
-Nonetheless, it's really easy to customize the tool to your data labelling needs, given the modularity of react.
+Nonetheless, it's easy to customize the tool to your data labelling needs, given the modularity of react.

 You can browse an example deployment of the project at [https://mtc-emotion-stance.herokuapp.com/](https://mtc-emotion-stance.herokuapp.com/) or